 - Wire to fix the lantern to the carrying pole

 - Tea Lights

-- Optional instruction Leaflet detailing Moon, Star, Triangle and Globe Lanterns
+- Optional - Instruction Leaflet detailing Moon, Star, Pyramid Triangle and Globe

-To make an average sized lantern 1 to 2ft high: You will need between 5 and 10 rods per lantern, depending on size and complexity.
-The length of the willow rods again will depend on the size of your lanterns.
-5ft Buff Lantern Willow will make most average size lanterns.
-Anything bigger and you will have to use 6ft or 7ft rods.
-Also methods of making lanterns vary.
+Lantern making methods do vary.
 One method is to top and tail the willow rods to make a very sturdy lantern.
-However if you are working with children this can be time consuming so single rods of the stouter 6ft willow may be better to use cut down to more manageable lengths (especially for triangles).
+However, if you are working with children this can be time consuming, so single rods of the stouter 6ft willow may be better to use cut down to more manageable lengths (especially for triangles).

-If you are making Triangular or Star lanterns then there will be no need to soak your willow as it can be used dry.
-For anything else you will need to soak your willow for 2 hours the night before.
-You may need a Soaking Bag for this if you do not have any other facilities to soak.
+If you are making Triangular or Star lanterns there is no need to soak the willow.
+It can be used dry.
+For anything else, the willow will need to be soaked for 2 hours the night before.
+You may need a soaking bag for this.
 Wrap the willow in plastic/tarpaulin to mellow and use the next day.

-Masking Tape is used to make all the joins and ensure there are no sharp bits that will tear the tissue.
-How much you need will have to be guessed.
+Masking tape should be used to make all the joins and ensure there are no sharp bits that will tear the tissue.
+The amount of masking tape needs a bit of guess work.
 When working with soaked willow let the outside of the rod dry a little so that the tape sticks easier.

-4ft Bamboo poles to carry the lantern on and some wire for fixing to the pole is needed.
-Most people use led lighting now for lanterns as this is more Health and Safety conscious than a candle.
-Push button Tea Lights are available to buy.
+4ft bamboo poles to carry the lantern and some wire for fixing to the pole might also be required.
+Most people use LED lighting in their lanterns these days.